 Yes, you have to be member to participate and yes there is a small subscription fee to both cover costs and to also provide greater validity to the result by eliminating the nonsense vote.
 In the scheme of things, it is a small price to pay for potentially triggering a cascade of change that will usher in a post-industrial civilization.

-In terms of discussion, you can add comments directly on this site at the link above or you can participate in the various discussions on Reddit.com to finally arrive at a broad consensus.
+In terms of discussion, you can add comments directly on this site at the link above or you can participate in the discussion on Reddit to finally arrive at a broad consensus.

 How will we know?
 The Trruster feedback results will be in the green zone and confirmed by the feedback analysis.